urbit/urbit.org-reloaded/content/grants/2024/gdpr.md

 +++

-## Urbit as GDPR solution: A research grant proposal
+## Urbit as GDPR Solution: A Research Grant Proposal

 ### Proposal Summary